 Students are expected to respect the diversity of the University community.
-Behaviour which constitutes harassment and bullying, discrimination or sexual violence is unacceptable.
+Behaviour which constitutes harassment and bullying, discrimination (racial or otherwise) or sexual violence is unacceptable.
 Further information on the University's expectations is available at:

 www.lboro.ac.uk/services/hr/equality-diversity/